SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 #### Playbooks

 Once you’ve identified a potential security incident, you can respond to it in Cloud SOAR by executing a playbook.
 Playbooks are automated, or partially automated, workflows that act based on information from an incident.
 The playbook can enrich data, contain threats, notify teams, and other actions with custom APIs.
 These actions help automatically orchestrate many parts of the investigation, containment, eradication, and recovery processes.
+For more information, see [Playbooks](/docs/platform-services/automation-service/automation-service-playbooks/).

 Custom playbooks allow you to automate any task that uses a custom API.
 You can also use them to automate tasks that aren’t part of the hundreds of default playbooks included in Cloud SOAR.